Annual Report Navigator

 the World

-At Legado, we work alongside Indigenous Peoples & local communities in places important for biodiversity to support 360° Community-Led Change that benefits people and the places they call home.
+At Legado, we work alongside local and Indigenous communities in places important for biodiversity to support 360° Community-Led Change that benefits people and the places they call home.
 We partner with local communities to ensure they have the tools, resources, and partnerships to design and implement solutions of their choosing that benefit both their communities and landscapes—an outcome we call Thriving Futures.

 Explore the slide deck for a deep dive into what 360° Community-Led Change looks like in practice.